Anyone can review a documentation pull request. Visit the pull requests

 Language and grammar

-- Are there any obvious errors in language or grammar?
+Are there any obvious errors in language or grammar?
 Is there a better way to phrase something?

-- Focus on the language and grammar of the parts of the page that the author is changing.
-Unless the author is clearly aiming to update the entire page, they have no obligation to fix every issue on the page.
+Focus on the language and grammar of the parts of the page that the author is changing.

-- Watch out for pull requests that move content.
-If an author renames a page or combines two pages, we (Kubernetes SIG Docs) usually avoid asking that author to fix every grammar or spelling nit that we could spot within that moved content.
+or combines two pages, we (Kubernetes SIG Docs) usually avoid asking that author to fix every grammar or spelling nit

-- Are there any complicated or archaic words which could be replaced with a simpler word?
+Are there any complicated or archaic words which could be replaced with a simpler word?

-- Are there any words, terms or phrases in use which could be replaced with a non-discriminatory alternative?
+Are there any words, terms or phrases in use which could be replaced with a non-discriminatory alternative?

-- Does the word choice and its capitalization follow the style guide?
+Does the word choice and its capitalization follow the style guide?

-- Are there long sentences which could be shorter or less complex?
+Are there long sentences which could be shorter or less complex?

-- Are there any long paragraphs which might work better as a list or table?
+Are there any long paragraphs which might work better as a list or table?

 Content

-- Does similar content exist elsewhere on the Kubernetes site?
+Does similar content exist elsewhere on the Kubernetes site?

-- Does the content excessively link to off-site, individual vendor or non-open source documentation?
+Does the content excessively link to off-site, individual vendor or non-open source documentation?

 Website

 Did this PR change or remove a page title, slug/alias or anchor link?
-If so, are there broken links as a result of this PR?
-Is there another option, like changing the page title without changing the slug?
+If so, are there broken

 Does the PR introduce a new page?
 If so:

-- Is the page using the right page content type and associated Hugo shortcodes?
+Is the page using the right page content type

-- Does the page appear correctly in the section's side navigation (or at all)?
+Does the page appear correctly in the section's side navigation (or at all)?

 Do the changes show up in the Netlify preview?
-Be particularly vigilant about lists, code blocks, tables, notes and images.
+Be particularly vigilant about lists, code

 Other

-- Watch out for trivial edits; if you see a change that you think is a trivial edit, please point out that policy (it's still OK to accept the change if it is genuinely an improvement).
+if you see a change that you think is a trivial edit, please point out that policy

 As a reviewer, if you identify small issues with a PR that aren't essential to the meaning,

-such as typos or incorrect whitespace, prefix your comments with nit:
+such as typos or incorrect whitespace, prefix your comments with nit:.

 This lets the author know that this part of your feedback is non-critical.